SaftIng/safting.github.io/doc/phpframework/backends/httpstore.md

 This method is neccessary for the HttpStoreTest, because it marks tests skipped, if the one of the 3 rights is false.
 Otherwise some of the StoreAbstractTest tests would just fail.

+**Attention:** The current implementation tries to create empty graphs.
+If your current user is only be able to create but not to delete graphs, you can end up with a couple of empty graphs.
+It will run in same *problem* for the test of triple creation/deletion.
+There is no better mechanism to solve that task.
+So please keep that in mind, if you use that function.
+That said, it is not used by default.

 Related issues:

 - [https://github.com/SaftIng/Saft/issues/30](https://github.com/SaftIng/Saft/issues/30)